kpate402/Divvy-Van-Navigator/README.md

 Bikes Page:
 This page was originally a page with the related bike information of bikes in the Divvy Van Driver's Van.
 Later, it was decided that the Divvy Van Driver does not need all this information so it was changed to show the number of each kind of bike in the Van.
+Currently, all related bike informations is obtained through API calls to the Divvy bike organization that information stored in a database which is used to figure out number of vehicles in the van based on type